sblr80595/teched2025-IN162/README.md

 - [SAP Service Cloud Version 2 System Configurations (for your information only)](intro/intro3/README.md)

 ## System URL and login information

-> [!NOTE]
-> If you are attending **ASUG TechConnect**, you are currently in the wrong GitHub branch — please switch to the [**asug2025 branch**](https://github.com/SAP-samples/teched2025-IN162/tree/asug2025) and follow the instructions provided there.
-If you are uncertain about which tenant to use, consult your **workshop instructors**.

 To complete the exercises, the access to the following systems have been provided. \
 **In case you are not able to access any of these systems please contact the workshop instructors**.